Mutations

 Biological Effect

 PSEN1 A246E affects APP processing in several ways.
-In cultured cells, it is associated with an increase in the Aβ42/Aβ total ratio (Murayama et al., 1999) and the Aβ42/Aβ40 ratio (Borchelt et al., 1996).
-In differentiating neural precursor cells and neurons derived from patient induced pluripotent stem cells (iPSCs), elevations in Aβ42 and Aβ43 secretion, Aβ42/Aβ40 ratio, and phospho-tau were reported (Mahairaki et al., 2014; Yang et al., 2017; Armijo et al., 2017; Kwart et al., 2019; Schrank et al., 2020).
+Early studies in cultured cells showed it is associated with an increase in the Aβ42/Aβ total ratio (Murayama et al., 1999) and the Aβ42/Aβ40 ratio (Borchelt et al., 1996).
+In differentiating neural precursor cells and neurons derived from patient induced pluripotent stem cells (iPSCs), elevations in Aβ42 and Aβ43 secretion, Aβ42/Aβ40 ratio, Aβ aggregate formation, and phospho-tau were reported (Mahairaki et al., 2014; Yang et al., 2017; Armijo et al., 2017; Kwart et al., 2019; Schrank et al., 2020, Vanova et al., 2023).
 The Aβ42/Aβ40 ratio was also elevated in the brains of young transgenic mice co-expressing PSEN1 A246E and APP with the Swedish mutation (APPSwe/PSEN1(A246E)) compared with mice either expressing APPSwe alone or co-expressing wild-type PSEN1 with APPSwe (Borchelt et al., 1996).
-In vitro experiments with isolated proteins recapitulated the elevated Aβ42/Aβ40 ratio observed in cells and animals, but revealed a dramatic decrease in the production of both Aβ peptides (Sun et al., 2017).
-Moreover, in addition to affecting Aβ peptide production, A246E promotes the accumulation of APP β-C-terminal fragments (β-CTFs) which appears to disrupt endosomes (Kwart et al., 2019, Aug 2019 news).
-Enlarged endosomes and altered expression of genes involved in endocytic vesicle pathways were observed in iPSC-derived neurons.
-This phenotype correlated with β-CTF, but not Aβ, levels.
+In vitro experiments with isolated proteins recapitulated the elevated Aβ42/Aβ40 ratio observed in cells and animals (Sun et al., 2017).
+(This study also found the production of both Aβ42 and Aβ40 to be robustly reduced, but others have noted limitations to this assay (Liu et al., 2021)).

 Studies using APP substrates with photosensitive cross-linkable amino acids revealed the mutant likely causes mispositioning of the APP C99 cleavage domain (Fukumori and Steiner, 2016; Trambauer et al., 2020).
 In particular, altered cross-linking at T48 and L49, the initial substrate cleavage sites of C99, was reported.
 Moreover, a cryo-electron microscopy study of the atomic structure of γ-secretase bound to an APP fragment indicates that this residue is apposed to the APP transmembrane helix, with its side-chain reaching towards the interior of the substrate-binding pore (Zhou et al., 2019; Jan 2019 news).
 Also, in silico modeling of the structure of the mutant PSEN1 predicted a reduced distance between transmembrane domains 6 and 7 which could impair the interaction between APP and the PSEN1 active site (Soto-Ospina et al., 2021).

-Also of note, this mutation appears to impair cellular health in multiple ways.
-For example, the viability of iPSC-derived neurons dropped more dramatically than that of controls after exposure to increasing concentrations of Aβ42 oligomers (Armijo et al., 2017).
-In addition, premature neuronal differentiation with decreased proliferation and increased apoptosis was observed in neural precursor cells derived from patient iPSCs (Yang et al., 2017).
-The authors note that the differentiation alteration may be mediated, at least in part, by disruption of the Wnt-Notch pathway.
-Impairments in autophagy, mitophagy, and lysosomal functions were also reported in patient cells (Coffey et al., 2014; Martin-Maestro et al., 2017).
+Impairments in autophagy, mitophagy, lysosomal functions, and signaling associated with cellular stress, were also reported in patient cells (Coffey et al., 2014; Martin-Maestro et al., 2017, Lopez-Toledo et al., 2022).
 Moreover, the mutant appears to disrupt intracellular calcium dynamics.
 PSEN1 has been reported to act as a passive calcium leak channel in the endoplasmic reticulum, and the A246E mutant was reported to abolish this activity in mouse embryonic fibroblasts and primary fibroblasts from a patient (Nelson et al., 2007).
 Additionally, iPSC-derived neurons were found to release elevated levels of calcium from the endoplasmic reticulum in response to ryanodine receptor stimulation, a response that was normalized by incubation with dantrolene, a negative allosteric modulator (Schrank et al., 2020).

 Several in silico algorithms (SIFT, Polyphen-2, LRT, MutationTaster, MutationAssessor, FATHMM, PROVEAN, CADD, REVEL, and Reve in the VarCards database) predicted this variant is damaging (Xiao et al., 2021).